Audrey Marie Hilley: Early life and first crimes

 In 1975, after returning home early due to his illness, Frank found Marie in bed with her boss.
-Frank turned to Mike, then an ordained minister living in Atlanta, for advice.
-In May 1975, a short time after a visit from Mike, Frank visited his doctor complaining of nausea and tenderness in his abdomen, being diagnosed with a viral stomach ache.
-The condition persisted and he was admitted to a hospital, where tests indicated a malfunction of the liver and doctors diagnosed infectious hepatitis.
-He died early in the morning of May 25.
+He turned to Mike, then an ordained minister living in Atlanta, for advice.
+In May 1975, shortly after a visit from Mike, Frank visited his doctor complaining of nausea and tenderness in his abdomen, being diagnosed with a viral stomach ache.
+The condition persisted and he was admitted to a hospital, where tests indicated a malfunction of the liver; doctors diagnosed infectious hepatitis.
+Frank Hilley died early in the morning of May 25, 1975.